liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/08-leveraging-docker-in-liferay-workspace.markdown

 as your Liferay Home for Docker development; you add additional files that overlay your @product@ container's default configuration.

-As an example, you'll enable the Gogo shell for your container.
-Add a `configs/docker/portal-ext.properties` file to your workspace with the following
+For example, to enable the Gogo shell for your container, add a `configs/docker/portal-ext.properties` file to your workspace with the following configuration:
-configuration:

     module.framework.properties.osgi.console=0.0.0.0:11311